-We have developed tool support for identifying and classifying the architectural relevance of win conditions as part of the EasyWinWin environment (recall Figure 1).
-The CBSP dimensions are applied in a voting process involving multiple experts (e.g., software architects, domain experts, developers).
+We have developed tool support for identifying and classifying the architectural relevance of win conditions as part of the EasyWinWin environment (recall Fig. 1).
+The CBSP dimensions are applied in a voting process involving multiple experts (e.g., software architects, developers).
 The experts use the six criteria described above to classify the architectural relevance of each win condition as unknown, not relevant, and partially, largely, or fully relevant.
 The voting results assist architects in focusing on the relevant subset of the system requirements.
-The right pane of Figure 1 shows a screenshot of the voting tool.
+The bottom pane of Fig. 1 shows a screenshot of the voting tool.
 Shaded cells in the figure indicate large discrepancies in votes among the experts and reflect potentially confusing win conditions.
-These win conditions must be discussed, and often reframed, in order to avoid costly errors and misunderstandings.
+These win conditions must be discussed, and often re-framed, in order to avoid costly errors and misunderstandings.

-3.3 Application to the Cargo Router Example
+4.3.
+Application to the cargo router example

 CBSP bridges the requirements and architecture models by providing comprehensible views accessible to both the requirements engineer and the software architect.
-Figure 2 shows an example of the use of CBSP; it depicts the relationships between partial models taken from the cargo router case study.
+Fig. 2 shows an example of the use of CBSP; it depicts the relationships between partial models taken from the cargo router case study.
 The Negotiation Rationale View shows a set of WinWin artifacts.
-The Architectural View is a possible architecture for the cargo router example further discussed in Section 4.
-The CBSP model connector comprises two views: the CBSP View, created by classifying and refining win conditions, and the Minimal CBSP View, created by eliminating replaced and merging related CBSP artifacts.
+The can be refined into